 It is incredibly important to build a strong working relationship with your cannabis packaging supplier so you can better understand each other's needs and.
 A strong working relationship with your cannabis packaging supplier will also make them more likely to go out of their way to help you meet the unique needs of your business.

-If your cannabis packaging partner has a solid understanding of your business, there are often opportunities to be more flexible.
+If your cannabis or marijuana packaging partner has a solid understanding of your business, there are often opportunities to be more flexible.
 Whenever possible, we are happy to work with our customers and offer lower minimum order quantities, split orders, payment terms, and other solutions that can help ease the financial constraints and storage constraints of our customers.

 Key Takeaways About High Minimum Order Quantities

 As we mentioned above, the best way to address any cannabis packaging pain point is to work with a packaging supplier you can trust and build a long-term relationship with.